adnjoo/movie-app-old/journal.md

 2021-07-23

-enter keydown on input field adds a new movie
+enter keydown on input field adds a new movie. replaced click event with mouseover to hover for movie info.

 to-do:

-hover over img shows movie info
+~~hover over img shows movie info~~